Overview of gun laws by nation: Eswatini

 Permitted types of firearms in Eswatini are shotguns, revolvers, pistols and rifles.
 To obtain a license one must get approval from the Local Chief's council, Local Station Commander, Regional Administrator, Director of Crimes at Police Headquarters, Licensing Officer/Registrar of Firearms Registry, Licensing Board and lastly the Police Station Commander.
 Requirements include general standing in the community.
 The application acceptance rate is around 57% as of 2002.

 Gambia

 Current law states that firearm licenses are a privilege in Gambia and authorities have full discretion in issuing them.

 Ghana

-Firearm law in Ghana allows acquisition of shotguns and handguns (pistols and revolvers).
+The firearms law in Ghana allows acquisition of shotguns and handguns (pistols and revolvers).
 It requires that every firearm must be reregistered every year; however, this is widely ignored.
 Out of 1,230,000 people who legally bought a gun only 40,000 are reregistering their weapons every year.
 Unlike other African countries, handguns are popular in Ghana.
 For example, in Greater Accra Region 74.4% of people who legally acquired guns in 2020 chose revolvers, while 21% chose shotguns.
 In the Ashanti region 45.5% chose shotguns, while 21.5% chose revolvers.